cscart/docs/install/moving_to_another_server.rst

     **cPanel File Manager** may not show hidden files like **.htaccess**.
 Before you try to create an archive, go to **Settings** (top right corner of the screen) and tick the **Show hidden files (.dotfiles)** checkbox.
 That way you’ll make sure that all files of your store are in the archive.

-* If you installed CS-Cart on a local machine, find the CS-Cart installation directory and make an archive with your favourite file archiver.
+* If your old store is installed on a local machine, find the installation directory and make an archive with your favourite file archiver.

 .. important::